 Welcome to Andersen Elementary School, home of the Andersen Redskins!

-Great teachers and even better students help make the school an important part of the community.
+Great teachers and great students help make the school an important part of the community.
 Located within the city limits of Broken Arrow, Andersen boasts a strong curriculum, a vibrant PTA and a number of programs designed to enrich the minds and bodies of its young students.

 Hans Madsen Andersen Elementary was built in 1984 and named after an early land owner and dairy farmer.
 He provided the district free water from his well before water was available from the city.